calebong/calebong.github.io/index.md

        the Detroit-based mortgage platform, said Monday it has reached an agreement to acquire personal finance app Truebill for $1.3 billion in cash.
 Truebill, which was created in 2015, "has quickly become the choice for consumers looking to live their best financial lives by managing subscriptions, improving credit scores, tracking spending and building budgets in a simple, easy-to-use app," Rocket said in a statement.
 Truebill even helps consumers by renegotiating bills on their behalf, it added.
 The company has 2.5 million members, after doubling its user base in the last year.
 Truebill analyzes some $50 billion in monthly transaction volume and has saved consumers more than $100 million since 2015.
 The deal is expected to close before year-end.
 Rocket shares were down 4% Monday and have shed 27% of their value in 2021 to date, while the S&amp;p 500
         SPX,
         -1.14%
-       has gained 23%. , As strained U.S. hospitals brace for a new surge of COVID-19 cases caused by the fast-spreading omicron variant, doctors are warning of yet another challenge: the two standard drugs they’ve used to fight infections are unlikely to work against the new strain.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                , Ciara Linnane is MarketWatch's investing- and corporate-news editor.
+       has gained 23%. , Oracle Corp. on Monday confirmed plans to acquire Cerner Corp. for nearly $30 billion, pushing into the healthcare space a few months after another software giant, Microsoft Corp., made a similar acquisition, leaving analysts to wonder what other software companies will look to buy their way into hospitals.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               , Ciara Linnane is MarketWatch's investing- and corporate-news editor.
 She is based in New York. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/colombia/balance-of-trade </td>